Creating a Career Development Plan: Tips and Strategies

 Implement Your Plan

-The last step is executing the career development strategy.
-This involves assessing the progress you have made and making adjustments when necessary.
-By regularly assessing your progress, you can focus on what works best to improve your own personal performance and also provides you with the opportunity to think about the challenges you have faced to date.
+The last step is to execute your career development plan.
+It involves reviewing the progress you have made and making adjustments when necessary.
+Continuously reviewing progress helps you concentrate on what is most effective to improve your own personal performance and provides opportunities to think about the challenges you have faced in the past.

 | Benefits of Creating a Career Development Plan |